gt-cs3220/gt-cs3220.github.io/Fall_2022/syllabus.md

  The course will strengthen the background knowledge of processor design by understanding timing issues, critical path, and other underlying hardware structures.
 It will also provide an understanding of architecture, hardware design, programming and debugging skills.

 **Topics:**

-- FPGA programming, hardware description language (verilog)
+- Hardware description language (Verilog)

+- FPGA programming

 - FPGA testing